 - This announcement follows successful partnerships in India and Jersey, helping Yoti on its mission to become the world’s trusted identity platform

 Yoti, a UK based digital identity platform, has announced that it has been selected by The Improvement Service to give Scottish residents a simpler and safer way of proving their age and entitlement to access a wide range of services, rewards and discounts.
 As part of the pathfinder’s Alpha phase, individuals will be able to leave valuable ID documents like their passport, driving licence or other existing forms of identity safe at home, and prove who they are with the secure Yoti app.
 This development will provide an additional access channel for smartphone holders; other access channels, like telephone and face-to-face, will continue to be made available.

-Scottish residents will, in the future, be able to use Yoti to:
+Scottish residents will, either as part of the Alpha phase or potentially in the future, be able to use Yoti to: